VixionzDeer/VixionzDeer/README.md

-   ♡.°₊ ˎˊ˗ ✴︎𓊆 OLIVER FICTION-KIN    𓊇˳✧༚ ✴︎- .°₊ ˎˊ ♡.
+   ♡.°₊ ˎˊ˗ 🧼 𓊆 OLIVER FICTION-KIN    𓊇˳✧༚ ✴︎- .°₊ ˎˊ ♡.

-  ⋆⑅♪⸝⸝ Normally a jerk to people, but most of my rude stuff said are JOKES!!  ⋆⑅♪⸝⸝
+ 🧼  ⋆⑅♪⸝⸝ Normally a jerk to people, but most of my rude stuff said are JOKES!!  ⋆⑅♪⸝⸝

-   ⋆⑅♪⸝⸝ Free to INT unless otherwise said.
+   🧼 ⋆⑅♪⸝⸝ Free to INT unless otherwise said.

-   ⋆⑅♪⸝⸝  Mainly I do not care if you get near me, just make sure your my friend first.
+  🧼  ⋆⑅♪⸝⸝  Mainly I do not care if you get near me, just make sure your my friend first.

 -----

- ⋆⑅♪⸝⸝ I do not take hints, please tell me if your uncomfortable.
+🧼  ⋆⑅♪⸝⸝ I do not take hints, please tell me if your uncomfortable.

-  ⑅♪⸝⸝ I do NOT ship.
-(Unless friend!
+ 🧼  ⑅♪⸝⸝ I do NOT ship.
+(Unless friend!)

-  ⋆⑅♪⸝⸝ I have freaky/adult humor.
+  🧼 ⋆⑅♪⸝⸝ I have freaky/adult humor.

 ------